stackhpc/ansible-slurm-appliance/docs/networks.md

 ## Additional networks on some nodes

 This example shows how to modify variables for specific node groups.
-In this case a baremetal node group has a second network attached.
-As above, only a single subnet can have a gateway IP.
+Here the baremetal node group has a second network attached.
+In this case "subnetA" must have a gateway IP defined and "subnetB" must not, to avoid routing problems on the multi-homed hosts.

 ```terraform
 cluster_networks = [